Are you confused by terms that educators use? The ASCD Lexicon of Learning might be what you need.

 The software titles for this project have been gathered in four ways.

-| Survey Titles | Software titles were included on the Ohio Ninth Grade Proficiency Test Mathematics Impact Survey.
+Survey Titles | Software titles were included on the Ohio Ninth Grade Proficiency Test Mathematics Impact Survey.
 This survey was used in a 1999-2000 study Mathematics Software and Achievement on the Ohio Ninth Grade Proficiency Test, which received support from the Ohio Department of Education (ODE) Urban Schools Initiative.
 The study measured the impact of software use on preparing grade 8 students for their first attempt to pass Ohio's required graduation math test.
-See a summary of this research listed in our section for Papers: The good and bad news of software use for mathematics proficiency test preparation |
+See a summary of this research listed in our section for Papers: The good and bad news of software use for mathematics proficiency test preparation. |

-| Other Titles Used | Teachers who were surveyed suggested other commercial and Internet software titles they used to help prepare students for the March 2000 math test. |
+Other Titles Used | Teachers who were surveyed suggested other commercial and Internet software titles they used to help prepare students for the March 2000 math test. |

-| Software Wish List | Teachers suggested software titles they wanted to use, but were not able to do so because cost was over the budget of their school or computers were not powerful enough.
+Software Wish List | Teachers suggested software titles they wanted to use, but were not able to do so because cost was over the budget of their school or computers were not powerful enough.
 Some titles were of interest to special education math teachers. |

-| Ongoing Research | This is an ongoing project to help teachers to select the best software products, which help students to learn math concepts and to prepare them to pass math standardized tests.
+Ongoing Research | This is an ongoing project to help teachers to select the best software products, which help students to learn math concepts and to prepare them to pass math standardized tests.
+Here's your chance to email us with your favorite math titles and rate software you have used.
+Send us an email with your favorite math title. |

-Douglas Reeves (2006) reminds us that "the cause of success in improving student achievement is not the brand name of the product but the degree of implementation by the teacher" (p.
+Douglas Reeves (2006) reminded us that "the cause of success in improving student achievement is not the brand name of the product but the degree of implementation by the teacher" (p.
 78).
 Effective monitoring includes "not only frequency but also the specification of the levels of implementation" (p.
 78).

 learning standards it supports